riscv/riscv-bitmanip/README.md

     $ export PATH=${PATH}:/home/tools/riscv-none-embed/bin

-Also you need a variable to define the canonical compiler prefix, eg:
+Also, you need a variable to define the canonical compiler prefix, eg:

     $ export RISCV_PREFIX=riscv-none-embed-